 The story of The Guinness Partnership

-The website explores the stories and memories from people who have lived and worked at Guinness and the history of our work across England.
+Take a look at our interactive history microsite to explore the stories and memories from people who have lived and worked at Guinness and the history of our work across England.
 It features photos, videos and documents throughout our history, from the first estate in Victorian London right up to the latest developments being built today.

 Discover the history of our communities, search through our archived photos or explore the map to find your local Guinness estates – www.history.guinnesspartnership.com